oyjc/NimiqMessage/README.md

 "Assume I'm more than 64 bytes.... blablabla...endof64.
 The second text is here blabla"

-1,first tx_message: Assume I'm more than 64 bytes.... blablabla...endof64.
+1, first transaction_message: Assume I'm more than 64 bytes.... blablabla...endof64.

-2,second tx_msessage:  +The second text is here blabla
+2, second transaction_msessage:  +The second text is here blabla